 Points to Remember while Investing in DRIPs

-- Most DRIPs don’t charge fee or commission/brokerage, but nowadays, it is becoming a trend to charge a nominal fee to invest in DRIP shares.
-The fee may range from a few INR to tens or hundreds of INR depending on the current prevailing price of stock in the market.
-It is important to check if there are any initial fees or commission charges for the plan and if any same should be considered while assessing the profitability of the plan.
+- Most DRIPs don’t charge fees or commission/brokerage, but nowadays, it is becoming a trend to charge a nominal fee to invest in DRIP shares.
+The fee may range from a few INR to tens or hundreds of INR, depending on the current prevailing price of a stock in the market.
+It is essential to check for any initial fees or commissions for the plan.
+If so, one needs to consider that while assessing the plan’s profitability.

-- DRIPS also offer optional cash payments wherein one can further invest cash directly into DRIPS.
-However, the timeline for optional cash payment varies from company to company.
-Further, there is a maximum and minimum optional cash investment which is defined.
-Thus, same should be taken into consideration prior to investment in Dividend Reinvestment Plans
+- DRIPS also offers optional cash payments wherein one can further invest cash directly into DRIPS.
+However, the timeline for optional cash payments varies from company to company.
+Further, a maximum and minimum optional cash investment are defined.
+Thus, one needs to consider that before investing in Dividend Reinvestment Plans.

-- Though one does not receive the dividends in their account, one has to pay dividend payout tax in case of DRIPs as well.
-It is a normal notion that people have that if they have not received the cash dividends in their account, why do they have to pay taxes on it.
-Thus one needs to consider the tax implications as well while calculating the returns of the Dividend Reinvestment Plan.
+- Though one does not receive the dividends in their account, one has to pay dividend payout tax in the case of DRIPs as well.
+It is a common notion that if they have not received the cash dividends in their account, why do they have to pay taxes on it.
+Thus one needs to consider the tax implications while calculating the returns of the Dividend Reinvestment Plan.

 Dividend Reinvestment Plan (DRIP) is a good investment strategyInvestment StrategyInvestment strategies assist investors in determining where and how to invest based on their expected return, risk appetite, corpus amount, holding period, retirement age, industry of choice, and so on., especially for the long term.
 Still, like any other investment instrument, one needs to do proper research work and due diligence before investing in DRIPs.
 One must consider the company’s background, the industry in which it operates, its financial strengths, future growth prospects, etc. These plans may become a massive cost for the investor if taken without proper consideration.